independint-pty-ltd/push-to-whisper/README.md

 - **Performance issues**: Try a smaller model with `--model-size tiny.en` or `--model-size base.en`
 - **Text insertion problems**: Make sure your cursor is in a text field
 - **Non-English languages**: Use the large model with `--model-size large` for non-English transcription
+- **CUDA/GPU issues**: If you experience crashes or errors related to GPU acceleration, use `--force-cpu` to run in CPU-only mode

 ## Building from Source (For Developers)